MobilePayDev/MobilePay-Subscriptions/docs/payments.md

 You can choose a reference or ID on the subscriptions payments that your merchant sends via MobilePay Subscriptions.
 It is possible to do reconciliation in several ways.

 - Callbacks: You get the status of the payment through the API callbacks.
 When the payment has status `executed` then the customer has paid, and MobilePay sends a callback to you.
-Callbacks for subscription payments are found here.
-Callbacks for one-off payments are found here.
+Callbacks for subscription payments are found [here](https://mobilepaydev.github.io/MobilePay-Subscriptions/payments#callbacks).
+Callbacks for one-off payments are found [here](https://mobilepaydev.github.io/MobilePay-Subscriptions/oneoffs#callbacks).
 - Mapping `external_id` The individual transactions will contain the same `external_id`, that you have assigned, and that `external_id` will be returned through the API.  `external_id` is the identifier of a specific payment in merchant and integrator system.
-- CSV file via MobilePay Portal: The Merchant logs in to our MobilePay portal on https://admin.mobilepay.dk where you can export the transactions in a CSV file.
-This method is quite manual.
+- CSV file via MobilePay Portal: The Merchant logs in to our MobilePay portal on [MobilePay Portal](https://admin.mobilepay.dk/)  where you can export the transactions in a CSV file.
+This method is quite manual, but it is an easy way for Merchants to see their payments.
-- Use the Transaction Reporting API which contains GET calls containing specific transaction and transfer information, specifically the parameter  `MerchantReference`
+- Use the Transaction Reporting API which contains GET calls containing specific transaction and transfer information, specifically the parameter  `MerchantReference` as it directly is mapped to `external_id`

 For example, if the merchant wants to use their FIK-Creditor-ID for transactions, then you simply choose the reference number, which can be the merchant FIK Creditor ID.
 There are no special requirements for the merchant FIK creditor-ID to be able to use it for MobilePay Subscriptions.